Best Horror Movies 2017. My Top 10

 I don't think this is a complete rip-off of Alien.
 For starters his name is Calvin and he is completely different to Alien.
 I wrote a full review of this outlining all the main differences between this and the Alien in the Alien franchise.

 This movie got my pulse pumping.
 I thought the camerawork was fantastic and even had to research whether the creators had access to zero-gravity.
 They didn't.
 The cast was dead-set fantastic and I forgave their stupidity for a great many reasons.
 I don't care if you hated it.
 It's in number 8 spot and it's staying there.
-See the full review of Life.

 The other time I went to the movies this year was to see this.
 I was chomping at the bit awaiting the release.
 I wasn't disappointed in any thing this movie did.
 I loved the story, the scares, the off-screen transformations and the quasi multiple personality disorder.
 I can't wait for the sequel.
 Gosh I hope Bruce Willis is in it.
 Been a while since I saw him in something good.